Michaldariusznowakowski/Michaldariusznowakowski/README.md

 💻 Skills Snapshot:
 🚀 Beginner proficiency in C++, Python, and PHP (Laravel framework).
 🐧 Basic experience in working with the Linux environment, including configuration, compiling, and debugging.
-🤖 Knowledgeable in using Git as a code versioning system.
 🧪 Basic experience in developing unit, integration, and design tests.
 🔄 Experienced in working within the Scrum framework.